Start a new CMD shell and (optionally) run a command/executable program.

 These key-strokes will display the first matching path.
 Thereafter, repeated pressing of the same control key will cycle through the list of matching paths.
 Pressing SHIFT with the control key will move through the list backwards.

-/Q Turn echo off /S Strip quote characters from the command_line /V:ON Enable delayed environment variable expansion this allows a FOR loop to specify !variable! instead of %variable% expanding the variable at execution time instead of at input time. /V:OFF Disable delayed environment expansion.
+/Q Turn echo off /S Strip " quote characters from command.
+If command starts with a quote, the first and last quote chars in command will be removed, whether /s is specified or not. /V:ON Enable delayed environment variable expansion this allows a FOR loop to specify !variable! instead of %variable% expanding the variable at execution time instead of at input time. /V:OFF Disable delayed environment expansion.
 Delayed Environment expansion can also be set with SETLOCAL

 CMD /C will return an errorlevel, for example CMD /c dir Z: where the drive Z: does not exist, will return %errorlevel% = 1 to the calling CMD shell.